GuanceCloud/guance-docs/docs/en/integrations/aliyun_polardb_2.0.md

 ## Object {#object}

-The collected Alibaba Cloud PolarDB distributed 2.0  object data structure can be seen from the [ Infrastructure - Custom]  object data.
+The collected Aliyun PolarDB distributed 2.0  object data structure can be seen from the [ Infrastructure - Custom]  object data.

 ``` json
 {